East Street

 From here the line of East Street can be seen in a short stretch of effectively abandoned road now used for parking.
 Of course, Delme Roundabout is far from round and part of it appears to be heading straight for this section of road.
 That'll be because it is a recycled part of it!

-It seems that the road then ran straight along the edge of the pond, perpendicular to the 19th century railway arch, and it then crossed the river at an angle to meet Shore Road, Cams Hill and the grand entrance to Cams Hall.
-Where the road crossed the river stood Fareham Mill (also known as Clarke's Mill and Cams Mill), dating back to the 11th Century.
+East Street ran directly under the 19th century railway arch, and then crossed the river at an angle to meet Shore Road, Cams Hill and the grand entrance to Cams Hall.
+Where the road crossed the river stood Fareham Mill (also known as Clarke's Mill and Cams Mill), dating back to the 11th century.
 The mill was used to grind corn using water that entered the mill pond (roughly what is in the centre of the roundabout today), but by the 20th century it was silting up and wasn't very effective.
 It remained until 1919 as it was useful for controlling flooding.
 A stone on the roundabout commemorates this.
+With the pond now mostly mud, the main path of the river ran along the bottom of East Street and Lysses Path.

 Perhaps before the mill was closed, the original brick arch bridge was replaced by the more modern one which the Delme Roundabout uses today, or maybe parts of the mill were used until the river course was changed in the 1967 to control flooding.
 I say this because the one the roundabout uses is wider at one end than the other, and the secondary channel which runs under the bridge may well have been important to the mill.